Metalwork

 Some limitations still occur despite the benefits of keyed joints.
 Below are the disadvantages of keyed joints in their various applications:

-• It’s cannot be used for alternating directional loads and shocks.
+• It cannot be used for alternating directional loads and shocks.

-• Too much securely fixed keyed joint might become difficult to dismantle.
+• Too many securely fixed keyed joints might become difficult to dismantle.

 • Causes shaft imbalance.